MondayMorningHaskell/haskellings/CONTRIBUTING.md

 ### Guidelines for All Exercises

 1. Your exercise should include a comment `-- I AM NOT DONE` so the Watcher doesn't skip it prematurely.
 2. Your exercise should not compile initially, even if there are unit tests (i.e. prefer using `???` to `undefined` for functions the user should fill in).
-These prevents the possibibility that someone using the Watcher sees a large number of failing test cases and needing to scroll up just to figure out which exercise they are working on.
+These prevents the possibibility that someone using the Watcher sees a large number of failing test cases and needs to scroll up just to figure out which exercise they are working on.
 3. You exercise should include a `TODO` comment where the user is supposed to start working.
 4. You can import other library modules you need at the top of the files.
 But if they are not already in one of the packages included by the [`haskellings` library](https://github.com/MondayMorningHaskell/haskellings/blob/master/haskellings.cabal#L35), you should add that dependency.
 This ensures the import will be visible in the Package DB used by GHC when running the exercise.